 Melvin H. Gertz was employed by Humble Oil in 1944, and left the company in 1947 to join Robert L. Purvin in their consulting firm, Purvin & Gertz, becoming its president in 1957.
-He was a founder and president of Guam Oil & Refining Co., Inc., and was an executive of other oil, gas and sulphur companies.
+The company has opened offices worldwide throughout the last 50 years.

 Gertz was a registered professional engineer, and a member of national chemical, gas and petroleum societies.
 He participated in numerous civic and benevolent activities, including director of the Dallas Civic Opera and was a member of the Public Health Committee of the Dallas Chamber of Commerce.

 While at UT Austin, he was a member of Tau Beta Pi, Phi Lambda Upsilon, and Omega Chi Upsilon honor societies, the Student Assembly and the Cowboys service organization.
 Gertz was listed as a Who’s Who in Commerce and Industry and was proud to serve as the Cockrell School of Engineering Chairman of the Foundation Advisory Council.
 He was honored in 1969 as a Cockrell School Distinguished Engineering Graduate, and the Melvin H. Gertz Regents Chair in Chemical Engineering was established in 2007 by his friends and colleagues.

 Henry Groppe has spent 70 years working in the petrochemical and petroleum industries.
 He held various management and technical positions with Dow, Texaco, Aramco in Saudi Arabia and Monsanto before founding the industry consulting firm Groppe, Long and Littell in Houston in 1955.